 Europe, Artificial Intelligence, Antitrust/Competition, Data

-Guido Lobrano is ITI’s Vice President, Europe, leading ITI’s work on the European Union’s activities impacting technology and innovation.
+Guido Lobrano is ITI’s Vice President and Director General for Europe, leading ITI’s work on the European Union’s activities impacting technology and innovation.
 Guido is based in Brussels, Belgium, where he opened ITI’s first office in Europe.
 He coordinates ITI’s work on EU initiatives in areas such as privacy, cybersecurity, artificial intelligence and data, competition policy and platform issues, and supports the work on digital trade and taxation.

 Before joining ITI in October 2017, Guido was deputy director for legal affairs, internal market and digital economy at BusinessEurope, the confederation of European industry.
 He was in charge of digital and tech policy, as well antitrust and state aid legislation.
 He also coordinated the team responsible for single market policy.